 Trespass Trail walk, Hayfield.

-Follow in the footsteps of the Kinder Mass Trespassers.
+A 5 mile walk which follows in the footsteps of the Kinder Mass Trespassers.

 This historic event in 1932 is widely credited with leading to: